-- 1. Have completed 45 credit hours and at least one semester at Eureka College. - 2.
+- Have completed 45 credit hours and at least one semester at Eureka College.
+Or, grant funds may be used for Eureka College faculty-led travel courses if the student has completed at least 24 credit hours and two semesters at Eureka College, but does not yet meet the 45 credit hours. - 2.
 Be continuously enrolled at Eureka College. - 3.
 Have earned a cumulative GPA of 2.25 and have earned at least 70% of the semester hours attempted after each semester of enrollment. - 4.
 Be in good disciplinary standing with the College. - 5.
 Be in good financial standing with the College with no financial holds on student account. - 6.
 Have articulated a clear plan and budget for the use of grant monies.
 (For further information, see relevant sections of the Eureka College Student Handbook and Eureka College Faculty Handbook, which outline the application, evaluation, and approval processes for the Experiential Learning Grants).